Education in New Brunswick: History

 School buses have become an issue of contention since at least the year 2000.
 In that year, the Supreme Court of Canada (SCC) decided in Arsenault-Cameron v.
 Prince Edward Island that the by-population French-speaking minority of Summerside PEI could exercise their Section 23 Charter right to native-language local education.
 The analysis of this decision by Ministry staff posits that separate-by-language buses must be operated along with separate-by-language schools, and such has been applied.
 In the 2014-15 school year, New Brunswick budgeted to spend $64.8-million in order to bus 90,000 students; or in other words, $720 for each student.
 The Progressive Conservative Party of New Brunswick's only Acadian MLA in March 2015 threatened to split from the party if discussion were re-opened on school bus re-unification.
 However, the SCC decision at paragraph 61 states that "The Appeal Division erred in... concluding that buses could be considered educational facilities."
 Tristin Hopper, a journalist for the National Post observed in 2015 that it "would appear to place [schoolbuses] outside the realm of the Charter", which deals in Section 23 with "minority language educational facilities."
 Still and all, NB Attorney-General and at the time Minister of Education Serge Rousselle mandated his department to eliminate a unified schoolbus service arrangement that had developed organically in Richibucto.

 The Assessment Framework document gives a key to the Ministry's province-wide standardized tests.
 The 2016 results were released in October 2016.

 On 17 November 2016, the Gallant government backpedalled and withdrew its reference case on the constitutionality of bilingual school buses, and said it would leave the issue in the hands of District Education Councils (DECs, see below).
 A new policy to be implemented by the province would state that the DECs' remit would include the ability to decide whether they 1) operated their own transportation services; 2) shared costs of this service between Francophone and Anglophone districts; 3) engaged the private sector for these services.

 On 22 November, the CBC NB Morning TV show hosted a number of students who complained that the policy on "inclusive classrooms" wasn't working and was hurtful to their lives and future well-being.

+Policy 713

+Policy 713, an educational policy which ensured a safe and welcome public school environment for LGBTQIA2S+ youth in the province, became effective in August 2020.